openfaas/docs/docs/openfaas-pro/iam/overview.md

 **Multiple context keys within a condition**

 When multiple context keys are given, they are combined with a logical AND operation.
+When multiple values are given for the same key, they are combined with a logical OR operation.
 For reference, see the [AWS documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-logic-multiple-context-keys-or-values.html).

-For example, if you want to match a specific user and a specific group, you can use:
+For example, the following condition matches when the issuer is `https://keycloak.example.com/realms/openfaas` AND the email is either `webmaster@example.com` OR `devops@example.com`:

 ```yaml
 spec: